The Military Experience

 Vicksburg National Military Park

 Small, reclusive, but undeniably a brave man - thus the soldiers of Company G, 95th Illinois Infantry remembered their comrade, Pvt.
 Albert Cashier.
-What they may or may not have known, however, was that "he" had been born an Irish girl named Jenny Hodgers.
+What they may or may not have known, however, was that "he" had been born an Irish girl named Jennie Hodgers.
 Read more